 Thursday: The logistical juggling act – 18 adults, 8 kids, and 1 gigantic dog

-Imagine getting 10 staff members, spouses and families into town from as far away as Hawaii, checked into hotels and over to Chris’ Orlando abode.
+Imagine getting 10 staff members, spouses, and families into town from as far away as Hawaii, checked into hotels, and over to Chris’ Orlando abode.

 That night was a first in-person meeting for some of our folks and families.
-The motion to promote Amaya’s dog Dakota to team mascot was unanimously approved.
+The motion to promote Amaya’s dog, Dakota, to team mascot was unanimously approved.
 Bryan’s baby was passed around like a football.
-Dinner was Thai food, family style.
+Dinner was Thai food, family-style.
 By the way, Chris cooks a mean Thai curry.

-Friday: We believe we can flyyyyyy…
+SECOM Team Building and Treetop Retreat – Friday: We believe we can flyyyyyy…

-We really wanted a physical activity that encouraged us to improve our team building skills.
+We really wanted a physical activity that encouraged us to improve our team-building skills.
 When Chris and Michele were discussing a suspended ropes course, the question that came back was, should we go half or full day?
-“Chris,” said Michele, “we are computer nerds who at most move to the kitchen and back from our offices.
+“Chris,” said Michele, “we are computer nerds who, at most, move to the kitchen and back from our offices.
 Let’s do a half day.”
-Turns out she was right.
+Turns out, she was right.

 The activity itself was great.
 Orlando Tree Trek is a series of ropes and obstacles suspended up to 40 feet in the trees, requiring physical skill and teamwork to successfully navigate each challenge.
 To make things interesting, our facilitator made us use blindfolds and rely on the verbal directions of a teammate.
 Mysteriously, ALL of Kaz’s partners took falls when no one else was around.
 Strange, right?